 If, as we suspect, female sociology majors (or at least those who marry sociologists) tend to have a secular orientation conducive to divorce, then the question arises as to whether this is a result of exposure to sociology or of selective recruitment.
-The state-
+The statepercentage of the "unstable" marriages in the census data.